 ”.

 8 Under the Commonwealth Places (Mirror Taxes) Act 1998 s.
-8(2) of the Commonwealth, these regulations are to be read and construed with any modifications referred to in subsection (1) of that section and, in particular, with the modifications set out in the Commonwealth Places (Mirror Taxes) (Modification of Applied Laws (WA)) Notice 2007. r.
-1-5 and Pt.
+8(2) of the Commonwealth, this Act is to be read and construed with any modifications referred to in subsection (1) of that section and, in particular, with the modifications set out in the Commonwealth Places (Mirror Taxes) (Modification of Applied Laws (WA)) Notice 2007.
+R. 1-5 and Pt.
 6 Div.
 1 of that notice read as follows:

 “